 4. Pueblo Viejo, Dominican Republic

 The Pueblo Viejo mine is mined by a gold mining company known as Pueblo Viejo Dominicana Corporation, a joint venture consisting of Barrick Gold and Newmont, who have a 60% to 40% split respectively.
-In 2020, the mine produced 903 koz of gold, an impressive output.
+In 2020, this open-pit mine produced 903 koz of gold, an impressive output.

 5. Grasberg, Indonesia